 The Stubbornness of the People

 15 Then all the men who knew that their wives burned incense to other gods, and all the women who stood by, a great assembly, all the people who lived in the land of Egypt, in Pathros, answered Jeremiah, saying, 16 “As for the word that you have spoken to us in the name of the Lord, we will not listen to you.
-17 But we will certainly perform every word which has come from our mouths, burning incense to the queen of the sky, and pouring out drink offerings to her, as we have done, we and our fathers, our kings and our leaders, in the cities of Judah, and in the streets of Jerusalem; for then had we plenty of food, and were well, and saw no disaster.
-18 But since we stopped burning incense to the queen of the sky, and pouring out drink offerings to her, we have lacked everything, and have been consumed by sword and by famine.
+17 But we will certainly perform every word which has come from our mouths, burning incense to the queen of the sky and pouring out drink offerings to her, as we have done, we and our fathers, our kings and our leaders, in the cities of Judah, and in the streets of Jerusalem.
+For then had we plenty of food, and we were well and saw no disaster.
+18 But since we stopped burning incense to the queen of the sky, and pouring out drink offerings to her, we have lacked everything and have been consumed by sword and by famine.

-19 “When we burned incense to the queen of the sky, and poured out drink offerings to her, did we make her cakes to worship her, and pour out drink offerings to her, without our husbands?”
+19 “When we burned incense to the queen of the sky and poured out drink offerings to her, did we make her cakes to worship her, and pour out drink offerings to her, without our husbands’ knowledge?”

 The Final Judgment

-“ ‘Establish then your vows, and perform your vows.’
+“ ‘Establish then your vows, and do them.’

-26 “Therefore hear the word the Lord, all Judah who lives in the land of Egypt: ‘I have sworn by my great name,’ says the Lord, ‘that my name will no longer be proclaimed by the mouth of any man of Judah in all the land of Egypt, saying, “As the Lord God lives.”
-27 I watch over them for disaster, and not for good; and all the men of Judah who are in the land of Egypt will be consumed by sword and by famine, until they are all gone.
+26 “Therefore hear the word the Lord, all Judah who lives in the land of Egypt, ‘I have sworn by my great name,’ says the Lord, ‘that my name will no longer be proclaimed by the mouth of any man of Judah in all the land of Egypt, saying, “As the Lord God lives.”
+27 I am watching over them for disaster and not for good, and all the men of Judah who are in the land of Egypt will be consumed by sword and by famine until they are all gone.
 28 Those who escape sword will return from the land of Egypt into the land of Judah few in number.
 All the remnant of Judah, who have gone into the land of Egypt to live there, will know whose word will stand, mine or theirs.

 2 Timothy 3